tldraw/tldraw/apps/examples/src/examples/local-images/README.md

 ---

 This example shows how to use local images in the built-in `ImageShape` shape.
 You must first create an asset that holds the source of the image, then create a shape that references the asset.

+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.
+This example shows how to use local images in the built-in `ImageShape` shape.
+You must first create an asset that holds the source of the image, then create a shape that references the asset.